wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 = What are the requirements for this plugin? =

-The WordPress version should be at least 2.9 to use featured images.
+The WordPress version must be at least 4.6.

 The theme should support `wp_head()` in the HTML header section to print the CSS code for a beautiful alignment of the thumbnails.